 Professional associations and networks are essential to the socialization and support of LIS graduates.
 All LIS students automatically become members of DU's Library and Information Student and Alumni Association (LISSAA).
 LIS has student chapters of the American Library Association (ALA), the Society of American Archivists (SAA), the Special Library Association (SLA) and the American Society for Information Science & Technology (ASIS&T).
 These associations assist students in their graduate experience by providing support and encouragement to students throughout the master's and certificate experience.
 Planned activities provide opportunities to meet and network with LIS professionals at the local, regional, and national levels.
 Groups meet outside of class to pursue research, and provide for further learning and student support.
-Visit morgridge.du.edu/programs/library-and-information-science/ for further information, and sign up for Libschool-L, the LISSAA distributed email list at https://listserv.du.edu/mailman/listinfo/libschool-l.
+Visit http://morgridge.du.edu/programs/library-and-information-science/ for more information.